Introduction to Microsoft Exchange Server 2016

 Progent's disaster recovery consultants can assist you to create and test a comprehensive disaster recovery plan that follows leading practices by utilizing multiple physical data centers or a mix of a local and cloud-based resources.
 Progent's certified Cisco CCIE network consultants can help you implement an affordable infrastructure that provides advanced availability, performance, and security for your Exchange 2016 ecosystem.

 Progent's SharePoint consultants and Office desktop and Office 365 consultants can assist you to build a local, cloud-based, or hybrid collaboration environment that supports the BYOD style of computing.
-To enhance mobile productivity with Exchange 2016, Progent offers iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise.
+To enhance mobile productivity with Exchange 2016, Progent offers iPhone and iPad integration, and Android phone and tablet consulting.
 Progent's load balancing consultants offer expertise at configuring and maintaining the latest generation of value-priced ADC platforms from major vendors including Barracuda, Citrix NetScaler and Coyote Point/Fortinet.

 The Advantage of Online Consulting